-A passionate educator, Stephanie Gustafson is on faculty at Blue Lake Fine Arts Camp, where she teaches private lessons and coaches chamber groups and the harp ensemble during the summer.
-Stephanie has been a Young Artist with Da Camera of Houston since August 2016, which has allowed her to teach in schools all across Houston.
-Through Da Camera, she held a year-long musical residency with the students of The Monarch Institute, a school for kids with neurological disorders and currently works with the TREK program at Travis Elementary.
+A passionate educator, Stephanie Gustafson is the Harp Specialist with Fort Bend ISD, where she works with over 30 students across six middle and high schools.
+She is on faculty at Blue Lake Fine Arts Camp, where she teaches private lessons and coaches chamber groups and the harp ensemble during the summer.
+Stephanie was a Young Artist with Da Camera of Houston from 2016–2018, which allowed her to teach in schools all across Houston.
+Through Da Camera, she held a year-long musical residency with the students of The Monarch Institute, a school for kids with neurological disorders and worked with the TREK program at Travis Elementary.

 As a performer, she has been Principal Harpist with the Baton Rouge Symphony Orchestra since August 2015 and is a regular guest of the Houston Symphony and Louisiana Philharmonic Orchestra in New Orleans.
 She has also worked with the Austin Symphony, the Corpus Christi Symphony, and the El Paso Symphony and Opera.
+She is a founding member of the Lagniappe Trio (fl/vla/hp).
 Prior to her move to Houston in 2015, Stephanie lived in Washington DC where she was Principal Harpist with the Annapolis Symphony.
 In 2013, she worked with Maestro Kurt Nagano and the National Orchestra of Sweden before spending the 2013-2014 season as Acting Principal Harpist of the Filarmónica de Santiago.

 Stephanie received her Master of Music from Manhattan School of Music and her Bachelor of Music from the University of Illinois Urbana-Champaign.
-She also writes for Harp Column and is Secretary of the Houston chapter of the American Harp Society.
-She spends her free time biking around the Heights searching for the best cup of coffee.
+She has written for Harp Column and has served as Secretary of the Houston chapter of the American Harp Society.
+She spends her free time chasing after her toddler son.

 You can find more information about Stephanie here: stephaniegustafson.com